What to Know: Needles and Threads

 Tip: Designed to work with all loom types, its test weight is 60 pounds.

 FireLine™ interknitted thread for jewelry-making is designed for stringing and weaving projects.
-This popular jewelry-making thread does not stretch or tangle, threads effortlessly and resists abrasion from beads with sharp or rough edges.
+This popular jewelry-making thread does not stretch or tangle, threads effortlessly and resists abrasion.
 Great for use with Swarovski crystal components, seed beads and gemstone beads.

 The gel-spun, polyethylene braided thread is recognized as the strongest fiber, per diameter, ever created.
 The advanced technology used to make FireLine interknitted thread, makes it ultra-thin in diameter but three times stronger than regular monofilament.
 It's also UV protected so it won't deteriorate in the sunlight.